NCERT Solutions for Class 12 Biology Chapter 10 Biotechnology and its Applications

 Question 2: Golden rice is:

-A variety of rice is grown along the Yellow River in China
+1. A variety of rice is grown along the Yellow River in China

-Long-stored rice has a yellow color tint
+2. Long-stored rice has a yellow colour tint

-A transgenic rice having the gene for β-carotene
+3. A transgenic rice having the gene for β-carotene

-The wild variety of rice with yellow coloured grains
+4. The wild variety of rice with yellow coloured grains

 Answer:

 The correct option is (3) transgenic rice carrying the gene for beta-carotene.
-This rice is popularly known as Golden Rice because of its golden-yellow color, which is due to the beta-carotene it produces.
+This rice is popularly known as Golden Rice because of its golden-yellow colour, which is due to the beta-carotene it produces.
 Golden Rice was designed to combat vitamin A deficiency, a serious health problem in many parts of the world where rice is the staple food.
 This gene has been placed in Golden Rice, which is intended to enhance nutrition and decrease health issues resulting from vitamin A deficiency.

 Hence, the correct answer is option (3) A transgenic rice having the gene for β-carotene